uab-cgds-worthey/quac/README.md

 In order to run the QuaC pipeline, user needs to

-a.
-Set up conda environment (see above) b.
-Set up config files specifying paths required by QC tools used in the pipeline.
+1. Set up conda environment (see above)
+2. Set up config files specifying paths required by QC tools used in the pipeline.

 ### Requirements